ammasood12/clash/README.md

 | Shadowrocket  | Windows | Android | [iOS](https://apps.apple.com/us/app/shadowrocket/id932747118) Paid | MacOS | Linux |
 | [Hiddify](https://github.com/hiddify/hiddify-app)   | Windows | Android | iOS | MacOS | Linux |
 > iOS apps need to be purchased and not working with Clash Subscription links<br/>
+> Hiddify applicationo have the ability to whitelist application for not being used by the VPN

 ### One Click Clash Subscription (Free)
 | Status | Provider | Subscriptions |